Cuyahoga Community College

 nahla.harik-williams@tri-c.edu

 Courtney Kelley has been teaching at Cuyahoga Community College since 2009 and is currently a full-time psychology professor at the Eastern Campus.
-She holds a PhD in Developmental Psychology from Bowling Green State University and received her BA in Psychology from Wittenberg University.
-While in grad school, her areas of research included child and adolescent aggression and prosocial behavior; child and adolescent body image, eating attitudes and eating behavior; and academic motivation.
+She holds a Ph.D. in Developmental Psychology from Bowling Green State University and received her B.A. in Psychology from Wittenberg University.
+While in graduate school, her areas of research included child and adolescent aggression and prosocial behavior, child and adolescent body image, eating attitudes and eating behavior, and academic motivation.

-Dr. Kelley regularly teaches General Psychology, Child Development, Lifespan Development, Honors Life Span Development, and Psychology of Human Sexuality.
-She takes pride in bringing much enthusiasm into the classroom and strives to create active learning experiences for students.
+Kelley regularly teaches General Psychology, Child Development, Lifespan Development, Honors Lifespan Development and Psychology of Human Sexuality.
+She takes pride in bringing enthusiasm into the classroom and strives to create an active learning experience for students.

-When she is not at school, Dr. Kelley is spending time with her spouse, three children, and rescued Golden Retriever.
-She thoroughly enjoys doing yoga, listening to True Crime podcasts (Criminal is the best), watching a good Netflix series, and eating Dr. Bratslavsky’s baked masterpieces.
+When she is not at school, Kelley spends time with her spouse, three children and rescued Golden Retriever.
+She thoroughly enjoys doing yoga, listening to true crime podcasts (Criminal is the best), watching a good Netflix series, and eating Dr. Bratslavsky’s baked masterpieces.

 ESS 2329